sfproductlabs/tracker/README.md

 ./debug.sh
 ```

-### Misc.
-* Update your config parameters in conjunction with KMS on ECS on Amazon AWS https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b

 ### Troubleshooting
-I had to disable ipv6 (error during LetsEncrypt init phase) also.
+I had to disable ipv6 (error during LetsEncrypt init phase) also, this has been done in the docker image also.

 * Edit /etc/sysctl.conf:
 ```